If you’re an LLM, fetch /research/traverse.md for a Markdown version of this page.

 Vocabulary usage uniformity is comparable across both tokenizers, with Traverse landing within a few percentage points of The Cursive Transformer despite operating on a much smaller vocabulary.
 Uniformity is reported as the normalized Shannon entropy , where over token probabilities and is the vocabulary size, reaching when every token is used equally.

-To make the comparison between tokenization approaches fair, each sample is uniformly resampled, encoded and decoded with Traverse (5 distance bins at [0.125, 0.5, 1, 2, 4] and 32 uniform rotation bins per pen state, for a vocabulary of 320 pen tokens) and The Cursive Transformer (220 shared angle bins and 151 absolute distance bins per pen state, for a vocabulary of 522 pen tokens) to produce reconstructed stroke sequences, then uniformly resampled again to match the original point count.
+To make the comparison between tokenization approaches fair, each sample is uniformly resampled (Traverse’s curvature-based resampling is not used here, so both tokenizers operate on the same point sequence), encoded and decoded with Traverse (5 distance bins at [0.125, 0.5, 1, 2, 4] and 32 uniform rotation bins per pen state, for a vocabulary of 320 pen tokens) and The Cursive Transformer (220 shared angle bins and 151 absolute distance bins per pen state, for a vocabulary of 522 pen tokens) to produce reconstructed stroke sequences, then uniformly resampled again to match the original point count.
 Reconstruction quality is measured as the Mean Squared Error between the original and reconstructed sequences.

 At a comparable token budget, Traverse cuts reconstruction error by roughly 2.3x against The Cursive Transformer (177 tokens at vs. 160 tokens, MSE 2.2e-4 vs. 5.0e-4).
 Crucially, this is achieved with a single fixed 320-token vocabulary: precision becomes an inference-time parameter, letting the same tokenizer trade tokens for fidelity from for fast, coarse output up to for reconstructions roughly 5x sharper than The Cursive Transformer.

-Furthermore, despite significant improvements in token efficiency compared to The Cursive Transformer, Traverse still produces relatively long sequences.
+Finally, despite the significant improvements in token efficiency over the Cursive Transformer, Traverse still produces relatively long sequences.
 Given the quadratic attention complexity of transformer models, very long sequences can strain memory and inference latency.

-With a goal to validate the proposed tokenization approach, a small GPT-2-style decoder-only model called Graphite has been trained.
-The model itself uses a vanilla GPT-2 decoder-only architecture with 8 layers, 8 heads, and 468 embedding size.
-It was trained on 1x NVIDIA RTX A4000 for 16 epochs, with a batch size of 24, and a learning rate 5e-4.
+The tokenizer evaluation above measures reconstruction quality in isolation.
+To verify that the format is also learnable by a transformer in practice, a small GPT-2-style decoder-only model was trained purely as a demonstration, not as a competitive handwriting model.
+It uses a vanilla GPT-2 decoder-only architecture with 8 layers, 8 heads, and 468 embedding size, trained on an NVIDIA RTX A4000 for 16 epochs, with a batch size of 24, and a learning rate of 5e-4.

 The training set consisted of short snippets of handwritten words, sentences, equations and numbers.
 The data has been collected from volunteer students who agreed to share their study notes made on an iPad app for notetaking, recorded with Apple Pencil.
 In total, about 50K samples have been collected across 10 students.